The 2-systole on compact K\"ahler surfaces with positive scalar curvature: The systolic inequality on and its blow-up

-for all $k\ge1$, as claimed. \end{proof} \begin{remark} The dependence of the upper bound of $\mathcal{J}_{\blk\PP^2}$ on $k$ is in perfect agreement with the standard classification of the blow-ups $\blk\PP^2$ according to the positivity of the canonical class.
+for all $k\ge1$, as claimed. \end{proof} \begin{remark} The dependence of the upper bounds for \(\mathcal{J}_{\bl_k\PP^2}\) on \(k\) is in perfect agreement with the standard classification of the blow-ups \(\bl_k\PP^2\) according to the positivity of the canonical class.
 Indeed,